-NEW DOWNLOADS FOR THE WINTER TERM AVAILABLE
+NEW DOWNLOADS FOR THE SUMMER TERM AVAILABLE

-We remind all students that the practical reports for the Stem Cell Practicals and for the Lab Rotation have a deadline, too (Module III: for each practical end of third practical week; Module X: 4 weeks after end of practical.
+We remind all students that the practical reports for the Stem Cell Practicals and for the Lab Rotation have a deadline, too (Module III: For each practical end of third practical week; Module X: 4 weeks after end of practical.
 Failure to meet the deadline without reason will lead to failure of the module.
 Modules can only repeated in the semester they are normally offered (either summer semester or winter semester).
 This may result in a delay of your studies.

 New procedure for registration of master thesis (12.12.2016)